ucldc/ucldc-docs/docs/dams/metadata-model.md

 ### Administrative Information

-<a class="label">Provenance</a> - Indicator of ownership and/or custody of the resource since its creation that are significant for its authenticity, integrity and interpretation.
+<a class="label" id="Provenance">Provenance</a> - Indicator of ownership and/or custody of the resource since its creation that are significant for its authenticity, integrity and interpretation.

 <div class="example">
   <u>Example:</u>
   <br/>Donated by Harold Grimm, 2004
 </div>

-<a class="label">Physical Location</a> - Reference to the location of the resource
+<a class="label" id="PhysicalLocation">Physical Location</a> - Reference to the location of the resource

 <div class="example">
   <u>Example:</u>